RC-open/RC_MapSlideshow/README.md

 To use RC_MapSlideshow in your website project:

-you can download RC_MapSlideshow.mulib and example.geojson, which is packed with all needed elements, such as navigation buttons, title container, decription container and media container.
+you can download example.geojson and RC_MapSlideshow.mulib, which is packed with all needed elements, such as navigation buttons, title container, decription container and media container.

 System Requirement: